briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 This is more content.
 ```

 Vue components used in Markdown files must be included in the `components/global` directory.
+Here's an article on my blog where I used Vue components to show interactive graphs: [https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings](https://briancaffey.github.io/2021/01/16/i-scraped-analyzed-and-generated-yc-companies-founders-and-work-at-a-startup-job-postings)

 ### Images